 Known for its Pinot Noir and Chardonnay, Prince Edward County is slowly but surely solidifying itself as one of the best wine regions in Canada.
 The weather and soil are part of what makes Prince Edward Country wine so unique.
 The winds coming off Lake Ontario protect the grapes from early frost and the soil, a mixture of clay and limestone, draws comparisons to the French wine-growing region of Burgundy.

 Despite, the region’s rich agricultural history, it wasn’t until 2001 that the first winery opened up in the region.
 Waupoos Estates Winery put PEC on the map and in 2003, The Grape Growers of Ontario designated Prince Edward County as a wine-growing region.
 Today more and more Prince Edward County wineries are opening up.
-Most of which believe in respecting their little patch of earth and the value of eating and drinking locally.
+Most of them believe in respecting their little patch of earth and the value of eating and drinking locally.

 With over 40 wineries in the region, there is a lot to taste!
 So we’ve put together a list of our favourite Prince Edward County wineries you should visit!